harveyThomas4692/Mathematica-RL/README.md

 # Mathematica-RL
-Packages for running Reinforcement Learning (RL) within Mathematica

-This repository contains the code for Reinforcement Learning (RL), implemented in Mathematica.
+This repository contains packages for Reinforcement Learning (RL), implemented in Mathematica.
 This was intended for use in the paper: https://doi.org/10.1002/prop.202200034.